 So last week took me to Mashobra (from Delhi) and a few other places around Shimla.
-I planned a solo-camping trip across a few places in Shimla region with my newly invested 20 thousand Rupee tree-hanging/flying tent.
+I planned a solo-camping trip across a few places in the Shimla region with my newly invested 20 thousand Rupee tree-hanging/flying tent.
 Here’s a quick video of my Flying Tent on Youtube, or watch it here:

 The original plan wasn’t to visit Mashobra Greens.
 But as I reached Shimla, the weather turned unfavourable.
 It was the second week of November, and winter, at 2000m above sea level in the Himalayas had already begun.
 Where winter, with good camping gear – including a -15 degree Celsius sleeping bag, as I had it – is not a problem, if it’s raining and you’re on a motorcycle, it’s a problem.
 In fact, a very big problem.
-And that’s exactly was the case.
+And that’s exactly the case.

 As I reached Shimla, it started pouring.
 And in no time, I was wet and cold and hopeless.
-It was time to look for an alternative destination to Shimla (because I hate crowded towns) book a place and spend the night.
+It was time to look for an alternative destination to Shimla (because I hate crowded towns) book a place and spends the night.
 And Mashobra became the answer.

 Camping In Mashobra Greens

 With a grumpy face and an agitated mind, I started looking for a place online and came across this name called Mashobra Greens.